We're Here to Help 720.891.4657

 Drugs like heroin, Vicodin and Percocet can destroy lives, but there is a way to move forward for anyone who wants it.

-There are a lot of differences between opioids and opiates, but they do have one major thing in common: They can both lead to addiction, overdose and death.
+While not widely known, there are many differences between opioids and opiates, with one major thing in common: They can lead to addiction, overdose, and death.

-Now let’s take a look at the major differences between opioids and opiates.
+Continue reading to take a deeper look at the significant differences between opioids and opiates.

-Both opiates and opioids work by either blocking the pain signal or by changing how a person experiences that pain.
-The problem is that the euphoric sense of well being created by these drugs can be extremely addictive.
+Both opiates and opioids work by blocking the pain signal or changing how a person experiences that pain.
+The problem is that the euphoric sense of well-being created by these drugs can be highly addictive.

-You’ve certainly heard politicians and media refer to the “opioid crises.”
-They’re talking about heroin, prescription painkillers and dangerous additives like fentanyl.
+You’ve undoubtedly heard politicians and media refer to the “opioid crisis.”
+Of course, they’re talking about heroin, prescription painkillers, and dangerous additives like fentanyl.

 Heroin and Painkiller Addiction Treatment in Denver

-No matter how your addiction began or where it led, there is a way to break free from the hold it has on you.
+No matter how your addiction began or where it led, there is a way to break free from its hold on you.

 At The Raleigh House, our first goal is to make you feel safe and comfortable.
-You’re then assigned your own master’s level therapist who will work with you to come up with a plan for rehab—and to rebuild your life.
+You’re then assigned your own master’s level therapist who will work with you to come up with a plan for personalized treatment and to rebuild your life.

 One-on-one and group therapy sessions will help you heal emotionally, while chef-prepared meals and activities like yoga and boxing help heal your body.
-Meanwhile, you’ll be staying in a clean and cozy setting that feels like home, with staff that treats you like family.
+Meanwhile, you’ll stay in a clean and cozy setting that feels like home, with staff treating you like family.

 Fill out our form or contact us today to learn more about the heroin addiction treatment program and the painkiller addiction treatment program at The Raleigh House.